wangbingjie/blast/docs/dev_task_runner.rst

 System Task
 -----------

-The SystemTaskRunner is somewhat simpler to implement as there is no chaining of prerequisite tasks, and the results do not need to be displayed in the blast web interface.
+The :code:`SystemTaskRunner` is somewhat simpler to implement as there is no chaining of prerequisite tasks, and the results do not need to be displayed in the blast web interface.
 New system task runners should be implemented in the :code:`app/host/system_tasks.py` module.
-We will now explain how to implement a :code:`SystemTaskRunner`.
+A full :code:`SystemTaskRunner` would look like:

 .. code:: python